ufukty/gonfique/docs/directives.md

 - Using `parent` (on child) without `named` (on the parent) will result with gonfique assign an automatically generated type name for the parent type.

 The name will be based on the keypath, the minimum number of last segments that won't collide with other typenames.
 As the choosen name is bound to context, it can change next time the config file gets a key with same name.
 Thus, the generated type name is unexported.

+### Resolving Conflicts

+- **When multiple keypaths match with same target:**
+  - Returns error, if two rules contains conflicting directives.
+  - Combines directives, if none conflicts.
+- **When one keypath match with multiple targets**
+  - Returns error, if not all of the targets are not sharing same type
+- **When one keypath match a target in addition to another which its type or type name is provided by user at another rule**

 ## Full example